Math/Stat 431 Introduction to the Theory of Probability

 very hard in the beginning, even after success in past math courses.

-We will use Learn@UW to post homework assignments, solutions to homework, and lecture notes.
-The lecture notes come from a book manuscript that some instructors are working on.
+We use Learn@UW to post homework assignments, solutions to homework, and lecture notes.

 Course grades will be based on homework